jackjocross/til/README.md

 * git remote prune origin: Prune stale, unreachable branches from your local repo.
 * Git Hooks: Git hooks allow you to run a script before or after specific git events.
 Some events you can hook into are post-update, pre-commit, pre-push, pre-rebase, and pre-applypatch.
 Hooks are stored in the .git/hooks folder of your local repo and are not tracked by git.
 In addition to these local hooks, there are also the pre-receive, update, and post-receive hooks which live on the server.
 * git rebase -i ~HEAD(x): Can be used to squash the last x commits together into one.
 This is useful if you have many commits on a certain branch but want to make your history more concise.
 Squashing commits will combine the changes from several commits into one to keep your history readable.
+* Git attributes: Allow you to apply specific merge functions, filter functions, and diff flags to a certain file or glob.
+Attributes:
+    * filter=myFilterFunc, where myFilterFunc handles the clean and/or smudge functions
+    * merge=myMergeFunc, where my merge specifies how to merge the file such as taking only ours changes.
+    * -diff (binary diff flag)

 #Angular
 * ngStrictDi: Enforce strict dependency injection through array syntax in your Angular apps.
 This is particularly useful for ensuring your code doesn't break under minification.
 Usage: